Non-Perturbative Quantum Dynamical Decoupling: Non-perturbative Dynamical Control

+with the initial condition $O(t=s,s,z^*)=L$.
+O-operator serves as an ``ansatz" to the functional derivative in Eq.~(\ref{Oop}), which represents the system response to the environmental noise and transforms the QSD equation into a convolutionless form.
+For a given model, once the exact O-operator is determined from Eq.~(\ref{cc}), then we obtain a time-local exact QSD equation, which is irrespective to the coupling strength between the system and environment and the environmental correlation function.
+Note that the reduced density matrix of the system of interest can be recovered by taking statistical mean over the noise, \beq \rho_t=M[|\psi_t(z^*)\ra\la\psi_t(z^*)|]. \eeq

-For simplicity, the non-Markovian environmental noise throughout the paper is described by the Ornstein-Uhlenbek type noise with the correlation function $\alpha(t,s)=\frac{\gamma}{2}e^{-\gamma|t-s|}$, where $1/\gamma$ characterizes the memory time of the non-Markovian environment.
-The correlation function has a well-defined Markov limit when $\gamma\rightarrow\infty$.
+The non-Markovian QSD equation is valid for the bosonic environment with an arbitrary correlation function \cite{Diosi2}.
+For simplicity, the non-Markovian environmental noise throughout the paper is described by the well-known Ornstein-Uhlenbek type noise with the correlation function $\alpha(t,s)=\frac{\Ga\gamma}{2}e^{-\gamma|t-s|}$, where $\Ga$ is the coupling strength between system and environment and $1/\gamma$ characterizes the memory time of the non-Markovian environment. $\ga$ is non-tunable for a given environment.
+Notably, the correlation function has a well-defined Markov limit when $\gamma\rightarrow\infty$.